aecsocket/aeronet/aeronet_proto/README.md

   lowest-level API type that is exposed by [`aeronet`] through its `-Transport` traits.
 - *packet*: a byte buffer which can be sent or received as a single, whole block.
 This is the lowest-level API type that implementations using the aeronet protocol have to worry about.
+- *connection*: the underlying network connection that is used for transporting raw bytes of data between two peers
+- *session*: [`Session`] - can be used to send data over a connection while using the features outlined in *Features* i.e. fragmentation, reliability, ordering

 ## Requirements